Overview

 - Protocols and DAOs that have outgrown ad hoc governance and multisigs.

-- Jurisdictions and regulators that need machine-readable records instead of paper-only registries.
+- Jurisdictions and regulators that need machine-readable records instead of paper registries and private databases.

 - Builders and auditors that want standard schemas and predictable primitives.